SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/datahub-edge-overview.md

 #### Cumulocity IoT DataHub Edge variants
 {{< product-c8y-iot >}} DataHub Edge is available in two variants corresponding to two delivery modes of {{< product-c8y-iot >}} Edge:
-* as appliance running in a Linux VM deployed into a supported hypervisor: in this case, the DataHub backend and the DataHub server (Dremio) are running as docker containers
+* An appliance running in a Linux VM deployed into a supported hypervisor; in this setup, the {{< product-c8y-iot >}} DataHub backend, the Dremio master, and the Dremio executor are running as Docker containers
-* as an operator-based deployment into a Kubernetes environment: the DataHub backend is running as a microservice within the {{< product-c8y-iot >}} platform and Dremio is deployed as set of Kubernetes pods
+* An operator-based deployment into a Kubernetes environment; in this setup, the {{< product-c8y-iot >}} DataHub backend is running as a microservice within the {{< product-c8y-iot >}} platform while Dremio master and executor are deployed as a set of Kubernetes pods